Sayings of Jesus: “Hate Your Family”!

 Then we’ve got genre considerations.

-Could this be another instance of hyperbole (the Expanded Bible offers a footnote suggesting that), or a figure of speech of some sort?
-Some commentators suggest it’s a Hebrew idiom.
-Rather like, when Jesus said if your hand causes you to sin, cut it off?
-Other than The First Church of the Hand Cutters Off, I don’t think many congregations take that literally, despite a ‘literal’ reading being the one most evangelicals are primed to go for, wherever that doesn’t seem impossible (and always, it seems, if the text appears to be about hell!).
+Could this be another instance of hyperbole (the Expanded Bible offers a footnote suggesting that), or a figure of speech of some sort (some commentators suggest it’s a Hebrew idiom)?
+Rather like, when Jesus said, if your hand causes you to sin, cut it off.
+Other than The First Church of the Hand Cutters Off, I don’t think many congregations take that literally, despite a ‘literal’ reading being the one most evangelicals are primed to go for, wherever that doesn’t seem impossible—and always, it seems, if the text appears to be about hell!
 But I digress ….

 Then there’s the witness of Scripture as a whole.